GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

     even seconds, if route-based code splitting is being used.
 Consider shifting more logic server-side or generating more content statically during build time.

-Below are the TBT scores before and after optimizing first-party script loading for one of our applications.
+Below are the TBT scores before and after optimizing first-party script loading for an applications.
 By moving costly script loading (and execution) for a non-essential component off the critical path, users were able to interact with the page much sooner.